 How to Change the Temperature of the Planet and What the Paleoclimate Record Can and Can't Tell us About What is Coming

 This session addresses the basic concepts of energy balance, looking at the ways in which the planet’s temperature and climate can change at the global scale, and what the interacting earth systems are that play a role in this process.
-This session also includes a look at the historical climate record for clues about how these systems and processes have changed.
-Presentation slides.
+The session also includes a look at the historical climate record for clues about how these systems and processes have changed.

 Climate Change and the Atmosphere

 Climate Change and the Oceans

-This session will provide further information about how ocean dynamics influence the ocean's response to rising atmospheric temperatures and CO2 levels.
-This session will also highlight how observations from ships, satellites and autonomous platforms have contributed to our understanding of recent oceanic changes.
-Presentation slides.
+This session provides further information about how ocean dynamics influence the ocean's response to rising atmospheric temperatures and CO2 levels.
+The session also highlights how observations from ships, satellites and autonomous platforms have contributed to our understanding of recent oceanic changes.